mbeyazitkaygi/GOUA_BootCamp/README.md

 * Tower Defense Fans
 # Sprint 1
 * **Estimated score to be completed in the sprint:** 100 Points
-* **Logic behind point completion:** In total, there will be a total of 300 points for our backlog to be completed throughout the project.
-It has been decided that each sprint will aim to complete 100 points, ensuring an equal distribution of work for each sprint.
+* **Logic behind point completion:** In total, there will be a total of 350 points for our backlog to be completed throughout the project.
+It has been decided that each sprint will aim to complete around 100 points, ensuring an equal distribution of work for each sprint.
 * **Daily Scrum:**  It has been decided to hold the Daily Scrum meetings over Whatsapp & Discord combined (depending on the day and availability of the team members) for their flexibility and time efficiency.
 An example of Daily Scrum meeting is shared below:
 * [Sprint 1 Daily Scrum Chats](https://github.com/gozdeaca/GOUA_BootCamp/files/11782522/WhatsappExport.pdf)
 * **Sprint Notes:** Point criteria are specified as tags.
 Each colour of the tag represents the amount of points for a task.
 User Story is represented by the blue tag.